Guselkumab (Tremfya)

 2. Psoriatic arthritis: rheumatologist or dermatologist;

-3. Ulcerative colitis: gastroenterologist.
+3. Ulcerative colitis and Crohn's disease: gastroenterologist.

 2. Criteria for Initial Approval